Complete Guide: Installing Manjaro with Secure Boot Enabled

 Create LUKS container

-The larger --iter-time argument used will create a stronger resistance against brute-force but takes longer to decrypt.
+The larger --iter-time the argument will create a stronger resistance against brute force but takes longer to decrypt.

 • Example 1cryptsetup --verbose --hash sha256 --iter-time 2000 --use-random luksFormat /dev/sdy5Copy